"About Me" Explains How My Search

 Almost surreal.
 But ... since we have a relationship based on our mutual interest and love of the Florida Keys, I believe you should have an idea of who I am and where I'm coming from.

-To introduce myself, here's a picture of me with my 2 dear dobies, Rudy and Zena.
-Zena our black and tan Dobie just passed away December, 2011, and she is truly missed.
+To introduce myself, here's a picture of myself with my 2 dear Dobies, Rudy and Zena.
+Zena our black and tan Dobie passed away December, 2011 at age 10.
+A few years later on July 27, 2015 our dear Rudy passed away at age 13.5.
+Both these special friends are truly missed.

 Cookie Time For Rudy And Zena!